BizjapanOrg/bizjapan-website/README.md

 ## Demo
 The following pages were deployed by Github Pages.
 It reflects codes in `gh-pages` branch.
-When you want to update it, please fork `gh-pages` branch on your local environment and run `git pull origin develop` and `npm run deploy`.
+When you want to update it, please fork `gh-pages` branch on your local environment and run `git pull origin develop` and `npm run deploy` in the branch you just forked.
 https://hirkame.github.io/bizjapan-new-website/

 ## Technology